curlybracketshq/giovanni.curlybrackets.it/_posts/2016-06-11-airbrake-metrics.markdown

 ```

 From an example execution on a Rails app, the most common error I found was
-`NoMethodError`, that happens most of the time when you try to call a method on
+`NoMethodError`, that usually happens when you try to call a method on a `nil`
-a `nil` object.
+object.

 ```
 ---------------------------------